-- All food and drink should be consumed in the cafeteria during assigned times. - NO food or drink will be permitted in the hallways or classrooms! - Water can be consumed in the classroom as long as it is in a clear container. - No outside food shall be brought in for student consumption during lunch.
+- All food and drink purchased from the cafeteria should be consumed in the cafeteria during assigned times. - NO food or drink will be permitted in the classrooms! - Water can be consumed in classes as long as it is in a clear container. - No outside food shall be brought in for student consumption during lunch.